 Primary sources documenting women's movements and women activists in the US, with a focus on the 19th and 20th centuries.
 Topics include women and antislavery, women's suffrage, the Feminist movement, Equal Rights movement, and women's role in Civil Rights .

-100,000 pages of diaries, letters, and memoirs written 1861-1865 by the famous and the unknown, providing both Northern and Southern perspectives, and of foreign observers.
+100,000 pages of diaries, letters, and memoirs written 1861-1865 by persons famous and unknown, providing perspectives Northern and Southern, and from foreign observers.

 Features Petitions concerning race and slavery, Southern Plantation records, records on industrial slavery and Civil War and Reconstruction Era records